rtmrtmrtmrtm/weakmon/README.md

 listed in jt65i.py's "usage" output).
 The "-out 1" means sound card 1.

-jt65i.py will display decoded JT65 messages, and mark each received CQ with a capital letter; type the letter to respond to the CQ.
+jt65i.py will display decoded JT65 messages, and mark each received CQ with a letter; type the letter to respond to the CQ.

 jt65i.py can automatically switch among a set of bands, once per minute.
 For example, this command will tell a K3 to scan 30, 20, and